spartanracingelectric/SR-BMS/README.md

 	- initial testing is trying to send a HIGH signal to board
 	- second wave of testing is board sending values back
 	- third wave is trying to change array values in DataAnalysis.js
-	- fourth wave is trying to change graph values in BarGraph.js\ (values might be moved to DataAnalysis.js)
+	- fourth wave is trying to change graph values in BarGraph.js \n (values might be moved to DataAnalysis.js)
 2. change graph info dynamically
 	-if it takes long default to just show graph info using list